WPGC-FM: Hip hop/R&B

-Classy 95 ended up being a failure, and First Media sold its stations off to Cook Inlet Radio Partners, a group of Alaska Natives for $177 million in 1987.
+Classy 95 ended up being a failure, and First Media sold its radio stations off to Cook Inlet Radio Partners, a group of Alaska Natives for $177 million in 1987.
 Cook Inlet returned the WPGC-FM calls on the weekend after Memorial Day on May 30, 1987.
 The first song under the new format was "Jam On It" by Newcleus, and the new CHR format with an urban lean became much more popular.
 The station was initially branded WPGC, 95 Jams.
 In the early 2000s, the branding reverted to simply WPGC 95.5, dropping the Jams moniker from the brand, although it still visibly remained on the station's logo.
 In August 2009, the station rebranded again to 95-5 PGC.